-Follow best practices to build trust
+Follow best practices to collect data and build trust

 What can you do to let people know they can trust you with their data?
 We’ve created a list of 7 best practices to build trust.